Charlie Page is the owner of the Directory of Ezines and here he shows how to get more clicks and higher open rates from your marketing emails.

 ‘5 Ways Facebook Instant Articles Will Change Everything’

-The above subject lines shows just how consistent he is.
+The above subject lines show just how consistent he is.
 This is consistent, repeatable, scalable marketing.

 That’s what you and I need in our business.
 Do the same thing the same way, over and over again.